Skip to Content

 Restrict Puppy's Unsupervised Access to Your Home

-The biggest mistake any Pom puppy owner can make is to bring a new Pomeranian puppy home, let the puppy run around the home for a few days going to potty anywhere, and then deciding to start house training a Pomeranian.
+The biggest mistake any Pom puppy owner can make is to bring a new Pomeranian puppy home, let the puppy run around the home for a few days, going to potty anywhere, and then decide to start house training a Pomeranian.

-Your home will smell like a puppy's potty place everywhere and your task will be a lot harder and slower to achieve.
+Your home will smell like a puppy’s potty place everywhere, and your task will be much harder and slower to achieve.

 The baby Pom is best kept in a playpen with clean newspaper down or puppy pads, food, water, and a comfortable bed at the other end of the playpen.
-The Pom puppy sleeps in this area and when I have to go out, I leave the baby Pomeranian confined to the playpen.
-Other breeders have success with crate training, I prefer to use a playpen.
+The Pom puppy sleeps in this area, and when I go out, I leave the baby Pomeranian confined to the playpen.
+Other breeders have success with crate training; I prefer a playpen.

-As soon as the puppy wakes up I take him or her outside to the area I want the puppy to use as a potty area, or place the pup on the puppy pads.
+When the puppy wakes up, I take him or her outside to the area I want the puppy to use as a potty area or place the puppy on the puppy pads.

-I also take the puppy to this area after meals and reward the puppy when he or she has done the right thing with heaps of cuddles and tell the puppy how clever and good he or she is.
+I also take the puppy to this area after meals, reward the puppy when he or she has done the right thing with heaps of cuddles, and tell the puppy how clever and good he or she is.

 DO NOT SMACK THE PUPPY, SCREAM AT OR ATTEMPT TO RUB HIS NOSE IN HIS ACCIDENT.

 Immediately take the puppy to the potty area.
-Clean up the accident immediately and ensure there are no lingering smells or the puppy will use this area again and again.
+Clean up the accident immediately and ensure no lingering smells, or the puppy will use this area repeatedly.

-Helpful items to aid potty training your new Pomeranian puppy are reusable, washable potty pads.
+Helpful items to aid in potty training your new Pomeranian puppy are reusable, washable potty pads.

 Another option is disposable puppy potty pads.
-Purchase online at the best prices or from a lot of discount stores and pet shops ( I avoid going into pet shops for fear of bringing home disease) and already smell the puppy-like urine.
+Purchase online at the best prices or from many discount stores and pet shops ( I avoid going into pet shops for fear of bringing home disease) and already smell the puppy-like urine.

 Another Pomeranian Potty Training product is the indoor grass puppy potty.

 This product is an artificial grass-type potty for your adult Pomeranian or puppy.
-Can be used indoors out outside.
-Easily hosed and washed.
-A great product if you intend to train a Pomeranian puppy to potty inside or to use a patio area.
+It can be used indoors and outside and easily hosed and washed.
+It is a great product if you intend to train a Pomeranian puppy to potty inside or to use a patio area.

 White vinegar is an excellent cleaner to remove doggie smells and is safe on most carpets.